zulip/zulip/docs/new-feature-tutorial.md

 Then create a Django migration that adds a new field, `invite_by_admins_only`, to the `zerver_realm` table.

+Next, we will move on to implementing the backend part of this feature.
+Like typical apps, we will need our backend to update the database and send some response to the client that made the request.

+Beyond that, we need to orchestrate notifications to *other* clients (or other users, if you will) that our setting has changed.
+Clients find out about settings through two closely related code paths.
+When a client first contacts the server, the server sends the client its initial state.
+Subsequently, clients subscribe to "events," which can (among other things) indicate that settings have changed.
+For the backend piece, we will need our action to make a call to `send_event` to send the event to clients that are active.
+We will also need to modify `fetch_initial_state_data` so that future clients see the new changes.

+Anyway, getting back to implementation details...

 In `zerver/lib/actions.py`, create a new function named `do_set_realm_invite_by_admins_only`.
 This function will update the database and trigger an event to notify clients when this setting